ju-lewis/Notes/From the Solar System to the Cosmos/L13 - Earth's Atmosphere and Jovian Planets.md

 Jupiter has a significant magnetosphere due to the presence of metallic Hydrogen (same as Saturn)

 Jupiter's Galilean moons are in orbital resonance - causing the orbits to become elliptical.
 (They 'tug' on each other at the same point due to their periods being multiples)

+## Jovian Moons
+### Europa - Galilean moon

+- More than twice the water of Earth
+- Warmed by Jupiter's tidal forces
+- Salty oceans -> strong magnetic field (*has been observed*)

+There are vast oceans beneath the ice crust

+### Titan - Moon of Saturn

+- Thick $N_2$ atmosphere
+- Methane and Ethane lakes

+---
+## Ring Systems
+- Jupiter - faint, dusty
+- Saturn - Bright, water ice (very reflective)
+- Uranus - Dark, thin
+- Neptune - Dark, thing, ring arcs

+### Saturn's Ring structure
+~270,000,000m diameter, *less than **100m** thick*
+All particles are orbiting Saturn independently

+The Enke gap is a region of the rings with *no particles*

+There are vertical structures rising above the B-ring (up to 2.5km)

+## Jovian Moons
+### Europa - Galilean moon

+- More than twice the water of Earth
+- Warmed by Jupiter's tidal forces
+- Salty oceans -> strong magnetic field (*has been observed*)

+There are vast oceans beneath the ice crust

+### Titan - Moon of Saturn

+- Thick $N_2$ atmosphere
+- Methane and Ethane lakes

+---
+## Ring Systems
+- Jupiter - faint, dusty
+- Saturn - Bright, water ice (very reflective)
+- Uranus - Dark, thin
+- Neptune - Dark, thing, ring arcs

+### Saturn's Ring structure
+~270,000,000m diameter, *less than **100m** thick*
+All particles are orbiting Saturn independently

+The Enke gap is a region of the rings with *no particles*

+There are vertical structures rising above the B-ring (up to 2.5km)